almccon/221prospect/_posts/2016-11-19-services-2-coworking.markdown

 title: Coworking Space<br>For Designers and Creatives
 description: |
 ---
-_Coming soon:_ daily and monthly desk rental for designers and creatives.
+_Now available:_ daily and monthly desk rental for designers and creatives.

 Follow <a href="http://localgroup.studio">Localgroup Studio</a> for more information: